 - It's All My Fault: Spider-Man personally blames himself for each death caused by Venom and Carnage, due to having been the one who brought the Venom symbiote to earth in the first place.

-- Men In Black: The federal agents hunting Catrall in Carnage In New York.
+- The Men in Black: The federal agents hunting Catrall in Carnage In New York.

 - My God, What Have I Done?: Catrall's reaction to the government using his incomplete serum as a weapon of mass destruction was to steal his research and flee.